DmitriGee/RadialMenuWindows/README.md

 ## Known Bugs:
 - Launching the menu on a different display still reads the mouse position relative to display 0
 - Some apps refuse to launch
-- The optional key shortcut can only be actiaved when focused on an open window.
+- The optional key shortcut can only be activaed when focused on an open window.
-- Shortcuts may take longer to launch the longer windows has been run for since boot.
+- The raidal menu takes forever to launch.

 ### Temporary Fixes:
-#### Shortcuts take longer than expected to open:
+#### The radial menu takes forever to launch:
 Open Services.
 Find "SysMain" in the list of services.
 Disable it and set StartupType to Disabled.
 Reboot.
-> WARNING: As of testing, this has not caused any noticeable system degredation and/or failure.
+> WARNING: As of testing, this has caused some parts of windows to slow down, such as File Explorer and the windows Start Menu, but has not caused any failures.
 Your results may vary.
-As this is a windows-related issue, consistent fixes may not be available.
+As this is a windows-related issue, consistent fixes may not be available as of development.